 - Vendor selection

-The start dates are optional whereas the end dates and deadlines for deliverables is a must and to a great extent are dependent upon the industry and the related project.
+The start dates are optional whereas the end dates and deadlines for deliverables are a must and to a great extent are dependent upon the industry and the related project.

 This category describes pricing for the work to be done and terns and schedules when the payments will be made.
-Payment terms and schedules section of the statement of work includes the total cost of the work, including outside expenses and labor costs that will occur during the project.
+Payment terms and schedules section of the sow includes the total cost of the work, including outside expenses and labor costs that will occur during the project.
 The payment terms can be set up via

 - By schedule – As the name suggests, the model of payment is fixed as per the scheduled days that have been already decided.
 It is best for the supplier as it implies guarantee payment even if the deliverables are nor delivered.